 More importantly, these are jobs where people find genuine meaning.
 There’s a psychological difference between pushing pixels on a screen and watching a bridge take shape with your own eyes.
 The reindustrialization wave offers something that the knowledge economy has been slowly eroding: tangible proof that your work matters.

-As someone who builds software every day with AI tools, here’s what I actually see happening on the ground:
+As someone who builds software every day with AI tools, here’s what I actually see happening on the ground.

 AI is making good developers more productive, not replacing them.
 I use Claude Code daily.
-It handles the mechanical parts of coding — boilerplate, repetitive refactoring, pattern matching.
-This frees me to focus on architecture, user experience, and business logic — the parts that require human judgment.
+It handles the mechanical parts of coding - boilerplate, repetitive refactoring, pattern matching.
+This frees me to focus on architecture, user experience, and business logic - the parts that require human judgment.
+If you’re curious how this works in practice, the Think-Plan-Execute pattern is a good starting point.

 The demand for software is infinite.
 Every time I ship a feature faster with AI assistance, the product team has three more features waiting.
 The backlog doesn’t shrink.
 If anything, the ability to build faster makes stakeholders dream bigger.